Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 2. Response to Name

-This is one of the earliest signs parents notice.
+This is often one of the first signs parents notice at home.

-- ADHD: The child may not respond immediately due to distraction or deep focus, but responds once attention shifts.
+• ADHD: The child may not respond immediately due to distraction but responds once attention shifts.

-How a child plays can give important developmental clues.
+How a child plays can reveal important developmental clues.

 4. Regression

-Regression means a child loses skills they had already learned, such as words, eye contact, or social interaction.
+Regression means a child loses skills they had already developed — such as words, eye contact, or social interaction.

-If you notice any loss of skills, it is important to consult a pediatrician or specialist as soon as possible.
-Early evaluation can help identify the cause and provide the right support.
+If you notice any loss of skills, consult a pediatrician or developmental specialist promptly.

 Understanding Autism vs ADHD vs Speech Delay